arangodb/docs/3.10/administration-cluster.md

 _Coordinator_'s instance by issuing `kill -SIGTERM <pid>`.

 Ca. 15 seconds later the cluster UI on any other _Coordinator_ will mark the _Coordinator_ in question as failed.
-Almost simultaneously, a trash bin icon will appear to the right of the name of the _Coordinator_.
+Almost simultaneously, a recycle bin icon will appear to the right of the name of the _Coordinator_.
 Clicking that icon will remove the _Coordinator_ from the Coordinator registry.